Natasha Boas

 Natasha Boas is a French-American contemporary art curator, writer, and critic.
 She has taught art history and curatorial studies at Yale, Stanford, and the San Francisco Art Institute.
 Her exhibition on the Modernist Algerian artist, Baya Mahieddine Baya: Woman of Algiers in 2018 at the Grey Art Gallery at New York University garnered her international critical attention.
 In 2017 she was featured in Lynn Hershman Leeson's Vertighost, playing the role of herself as an art historian.
 She also authored the Facebook Artist in Residence book on the recent history of Art and Technology in the Bay Area for the 5th anniversary of Facebook's artist-in-residency program.
-An adjunct professor at the California College of the Arts, she is an expert in the art of California countercultures, the modernist avant-garde, the Mission School and Outsider artists.
+An adjunct professor at the California College of the Arts, she is an expert in the art of California countercultures, the modernist avant-garde, surrealist women artists, the Mission School and Outsider artists.

 Early life and education

 Boas was born at Yale New Haven Hospital in New Haven, Connecticut, and raised in San Francisco and Paris.
 As a teenager in San Francisco, Boas spent time with the robot art collective Survival Research Laboratories, and in her junior year in high school worked as an art restoration intern at the de Young Museum.
 She also studied art history at the Forum School in Rome for a year, and interned at the Leo Castelli Gallery in New York City.

 Boas attended the Vassar College from 1982-1984 where she studied art history and graduated with a BA in comparative literature from the University of California, Berkeley in 1986.
 She received her MA in 1989 and Ph.D in 1996 in continental philosophy and theory at Yale, with a focus on the modernist avant-garde in art history and literature.
 Her dissertation, "Sublime Configurations: Breton, Bataille and the Surreal" was published in 1996 under the direction of Denis Hollier, an editor at October.
 While at Yale she founded the underground artist space called Basement 27.